In one sentence:

 - You have a certification, training, and joint-account-planning capability — without these, SIs won't invest in your practice.

 SI relationships take 12–24 months to produce real revenue.
-For early-stage SaaS or SMB-focused tools, this is the wrong place to start.
+For early-stage vendors or SMB-focused tools, this is the wrong place to start.
 Begin with referral partners and affiliates instead.

 Manage SI co-sell motions without losing track